tmdautov/frontend-interview-cheatsheet/README.md

 REM is similar to EM, but always relative to the root element (HTML tag).

 Relative units like %, EM, and REM are better for responsive design and accessibility standards.

+### Difference between `<script>`, `<script async>`, `<script defer>`

+In HTML, the `<script>` tag is used to embed a JavaScript script in your webpage.

+You can modify the behavior of this tag by using the async and defer attributes.

+**`<script>`**

+Script without any attributes is fetched and executed immediately, blocking the parsing of the rest of the HTML document until the script is loaded and executed.

+**`<script async>`**

+The script will be fetched in parallel to the HTML parsing and executed as soon as it’s downloaded.
+This does not block the HTML parsing.

+It's often used for analytics or ad network-scripts.

+**`<script defer>`**

+The defer attribute fetches the script parallel to HTML parsing but delays its execution until after HTML parsing is complete.
+This ensures that the script and DOM work as intended.